 The Oval Santa Fe Trail Markers were placed on or near schools located along the Santa Fe Trail in 1948, by the American Pioneer Trails Association with Headquarters in Kansas City, Missouri.
 At that time Judge Henry A. Bundschu was president of the Association, and Thornton Cooke was chairman of the special committee that designed this plan for marking the historic Santa Fe Trail.
 Blevins Davis, Independence, Missouri, donated funds to provide the artistic plaques for marking the route.
 Irvin "Shorty" Shope, who drew the mules pulling the wagon on the sign, was a western painter, illustrator and muralist from Montana.

-If anyone knows the location of one of these signs, please send information to this email address.
-Be sure to note if it is still in its original location or if it has been moved, if it has been moved try to determine where it was original placed, we would also like to have a photo of the sign. -- {santafetrail@santafetrailresearch.com}
+If anyone knows the location of one of these signs, please send information to the email address below.
+Be sure to note if it is still in its original location or if it has been moved, if it has been moved try to determine where it was original placed or who may have had it before, we would also like to have a photo of the sign.

 Santa Fe Trail Research Site